 I hold a Master of Arts degree in Art Conservation from SUNY Buffalo State College and have experience working in the conservation labs at the Shelburne Museum, the Colonial Williamsburg Foundation, the Smithsonian American Art Museum, the The Mariners' Museum in Newport News, and the Denver Art Museum.
-I have done work for the New York City Fire Museum, the Fire Museum of Maryland, The National Museum of Industrial History, and for various private clients.
-I have also worked as an onsite conservator at archaeological projects in Iceland and Italy, and at historic sites in Antarctica.
+I have done work for the New York City Fire Museum, the Fire Museum of Maryland, the National Museum of Industrial History, the Friendship Firehouse Museum in Alexandria, VA.
+The Connecticut Firemen's Historical Museum and for various private clients.
+I have also worked as an onsite conservator for archaeological projects in Iceland and Italy, and at historic sites in Antarctica.

 As a longtime firefighter, I take a particular interest in conserving historic fire equipment.

 Art Conservation is about preserving art and history for the enjoyment and education of present and future generations.
 Art conservation blends aspects of preservation and restoration.
 The Conservator seeks to preserve the historic value of an object while restoring enough of its aesthetic value to make it presentable.

 Preservation is the effort to stop deterioration of an object.
 One might say that preservation seeks to freeze an object in time.
 Restoration on the other hand is the effort to make an object look or function like it did when it was new, or at some particular point in its past.
 Conservation practice generally falls somewhere between those poles.